Radiation therapy is an effective option for noncancerous conditions including Dupuytren’s contracture and Ledderhose’s disease.

 Ackerman Cancer Center uses advanced radiation therapy technologies to treat Dupuytren’s contracture and Ledderhose’s disease, softening the tissue and relieving the symptoms.

-Ackerman Cancer Center offers radiation therapy as a non-surgical treatment option.
-To treat Dupuytren’s, radiation is delivered directly to the diseased tissue daily for five days in a row, followed by a treatment-free period ranging from six to 12 weeks.
+Ackerman Cancer Center offers radiation therapy as a nonsurgical treatment option.
+To treat Dupuytren’s, radiation is delivered directly to the diseased tissue daily for 5 days in a row, followed by a treatment-free period ranging from 6 to 12 weeks.
 Finally, an additional series of five treatments is administered.

 The board-certified radiation oncologists at Ackerman Cancer Center work closely with each patient to develop a radiation treatment plan designed to produce optimal results for patients with Dupuytren’s and Ledderhose.